How Close Is Lakers' LeBron James To Passing Kareem Abdul-Jabbar For NBA Scoring Record?

 LeBron then passed Malone last March, albeit in a losing effort against the Washington Wizards.
 James recently spoke about how a lot of his recent accomplishments have come in losses, which haven’t been worth celebrating.
 So hopefully when he finally does pass Abdul-Jabbar to be the all-time leading scorer, it can come in a win.
 James will be celebrated regardless, but it will certainly mean a lot more to him and the Laker faithful if a victory can come along with it.

-With James currently averaging 30.2 points per game, he projects to pass Abdul-Jabbar when the Lakers host the Thunder on Tuesday, Feb.
-7. LeBron has already had five 40-plus point scoring outbursts since turning 38 in December though, so it wouldn’t be surprising to see him get it done on the current road trip.
+With James currently averaging around 30 points per game, he projects to pass Abdul-Jabbar when the Lakers host the Milwaukee Bucks on Thursday, Feb.
+9. LeBron has already had five 40-plus point scoring outbursts since turning 38 in December though, so it wouldn’t be surprising to see him get it done needing 36 points on Tuesday against the Oklahoma City Thunder.

 LeBron James NBA scoring record tracker